NP95/cc/README.md

 A relatively simple driver program has been implemented which allows for the test environment to be configured, and for stimulus to be defined.
-A top-level JSON configuration is provided, from which to top-level simulation environment is defined, constructed and elaborated.
+A top-level JSON configuration is provided, from which the top-level simulation environment is defined, constructed and elaborated.
 The associated trace-file defines the sequence of Load/Store commands to be issued by the CPU models in the simulation